jdeacon27/composer-dates-quiz/README.md

 I was an Eclipse user long ago.
 I wanted to get up-to-date with using Eclipse (Java) with Maven and git.
 So this is a little play project.

-It will read a database of composer names and dates and then quizz the user for the composer's dates.
+It will read a database of composer names and dates and then quiz the user for the composer's dates.
 It's reached the point where it's runnable, working from an unsophisticated GUI.
 If you get both the birth and death dates correct, you'll be told so.
 If you omit either or both dates, or get any dates wrong, you will be shown the correct dates.